-- Be honest and forthright.
 As Mark Twain once said, “If you tell the truth, you don’t have to remember anything.”
 Beyond that, if you’re honest, you also don’t have to worry about your employer finding out anything later on.
 Never lie on your resume, and be prepared to answer any questions about your background that might give an employer pause.
 (For example, a criminal history or bad credit.)

-- Make sure you’re comfortable with the offer and the company.
 Moore says that this is most important.
 If the company has a bad reputation or the offer seems iffy, think twice before signing on the dotted line.
 Legally, companies can rescind most offers; practically speaking, good employers won’t get in the habit of doing so, lest they scare off talented workers.

-- Have a backup plan.
 Taking a new job is always a risk, and it’s a good idea to have a plan in case things don’t work out.
 Would you ask for your old job back, pursue another lead, target another employer with your networking efforts?
 Busy as you are preparing for your new job, it pays to take a moment to think out what you’d do in the worst-case scenario.
 You never know when you might need a Plan B.

 Employers Can Rescind Job Offers for Almost Any Reason – or None at All: Unless that reason is discriminatory, e.g. based on disability, gender, race, etc.